 Furthermore, the Intel model has an extra edge in specific workloads, especially in the Adobe applications, where the higher CPU clocks and Quick-Sync support make a significant difference, as illustrated by the Puget Benchmark scores in Premiere, After Effects, and even Photoshop.

-That aside, I’m happy to see this TUF Gaming F15 implementation trading blows in performance with the same i7+3060 specs implemented in arguably the superior and more expensive Legion 5i Pro design.
-The two are also very similar in terms of thermals and noise levels.
+That aside, I’m happy to see this TUF Gaming F15 implementation trading blows in performance with the same i7+3060 specs implemented in arguably the superior and more expensive Legion 5i Pro design, as well as the beefier standard Lenovo Legion 5i 2022 model.
+They arealso very similar in terms of thermals and noise levels.

 As for how this 2022 F15 fares against the 2021 A15 and F15 models, the gains in CPU performance are within 25-35% YOY, while the graphics scores are also showing a 20-25% increase.
 That’s because the 2021 TUFs only offered a 95W RTX 3060 implementation, while the 2022 generation allows for up to 140W of GPU power, and adds in a MUX.
 The MUX makes a difference in some tests, but especially in games.